|

 as London's increased, and regionally it was overtaken in the

-19th century by the modern industrialised town of Leeds.
+19th century by the more industrialised town of Leeds.

-These developments enabled York to preserve much of its
+These developments enabled York to preserve much pre-industrial

 and retains a role as a focal point of regional art, culture